eya96/JETSON-AGX-ORIN_ALL_GUIDE/README.md

 **Test CUDA Samples( DeviceQuery)** (12.6 VERSION)

- -for Jetpack 6.2 is different than other previous verions because not all samples are tested with jetpack 6.2:
+ -For Jetpack 6.2 is different than other previous verions because not all samples are tested with jetpack 6.2:
    First we have to install cuda-samples from this github link:https://github.com/NVIDIA/cuda-samples, and then run these command lines:

      xhost +